 MUS 151.
 Jazz Theory.
 (2).
-Prerequisite.
-MUS 103, or permission of instructor.
+Prerequisite, MUS 103, or permission of instructor.
 This course covers chords, chord symbols and scales as they relate to chords.
 Included will be major, minor and dorian tonality and scales which can be used with each.
 Also covered will be chord progressions, and chord substitutions.
 The student will gain a basic jazz piano technique from this class. c-MUS 152.
 Writing and Scholarship in the Performing and Visual Arts.
 (3).
-A study of the basics of communication and scholarship necessary to students of Music.
-Fine Arts and Theatre, with emphasis on problems of style, organization, logical thinking and sources which are unique to these areas.
+A study of the basics of communication and scholarship necessary to students of Music, Fine Arts and Theatre, with emphasis on problems of style, organization, logical thinking and sources which are unique to these areas.
 MUS 156.
 Voice Class I. (1).
 The first of three consecutive courses designed to prepare the piano major for applied voice study.
 Students will earn the basic elements of vocal technic and be introduced to the anatomy of the larynx and its breath support system.
 Art songs from Italian and early English repertoire are studied.
 MUS 157.
 Voice Class II.
 (1).
-Prerequisite, MUS 156.
+Prerequisite.
+MUS 156.
 The second of three consecutive courses designed to prepare the piano major for applied voice study.
 The science of vocal acoustics is introduced and applied to the study of vowel modification for voice building.
 The development of vocal technic is emphasized, Italian, German, French and English art songs may be studied.
 MUS 158.
 Voice Class III.
 (1).
 Prerequisites, MUS 156, 157.
 The third of three consecutive courses designed to prepare the piano major for applied voice study and/or public school vocal teaching.
 The vocal and pedagogical theories presented in the previous two courses are related to the treating of specific vocal problems found in young and changing voices.
-Art songs are studied voices.
 Art songs are studied. d-MUS 160.
-Beginning Class Piano I. (1).
-This is a course designed to fit the needs of the music major or non-major who does not have a background in piano.
+Beginning Class Piano I. (1), This is a course designed to fit the needs of the music major or non-major who does not have a background in piano.
 This includes reading skills, technique, and style necessary to the playing of simple accompaniments, community songs and other piano music. d-MUS 161.
 Beginning Class Piano II.
 (1).
 This is a course designed to fit the needs of the music major or non-major who does not have a background in piano.
 This includes reading skills, technique, and style necessary to the playing of simple accompaniments, community songs and other piano music.
 MUS 162.
 Beginning Class Piano III.
 (1).
 This is a course designed to fit the needs of the music major or non-major who does not have a background in piano.
-This includes reading skills, technique, style necessary to the playing of simple accompaniments, community songs and other piano music.
+This includes reading skills, technique, style necessary to the playing of simple accompaniments. community songs and other piano music.
 MUS 163.
 Beginning String Instruction I. (1).
 A study, through performance, of the problems of string playing and the available literature for teaching in heterogeneous and homogeneous groups so that the student will be able, upon graduation, to establish string classes with full knowledge of the problem of string playing and their solution.
 MUS 164.
 Beginning String Instruction II.
+(1).
+A study, through performance, of the problems of string playing and the available literature for teaching classes in heterogeneous and homogeneous groups so that the student will be able, upon graduation, to establish string classes with full knowledge of the problems of string playing and their solution.